 Expect to wait your turn.

 If you visit Four Corners and want to take a picture, be prepared to wait your turn.
 Nearly everyone who visits will take photos in each of the four states simultaneously.
 Other people will kindly ask you to see the monument for the photo shoot and let you take pictures.
-That is what they did too.
-The signs say that you are only allowed prepared to take three photos.
+That is what they did, too.
+The signs say that you are only allowed to take three photos.

 The place is a lot less packed.
 We waited about 10 minutes for our pictures both times and stayed for random lengths, prepared to wait our turn if we visited Four Corners.